WISDEM/WISDEM/docs/wisdem/commonse/csystem.rst

     Yaw-aligned and hub-aligned axes.
     :math:`\Theta` is the rotor tilt angle.

-:num:`Figure #yaw-hub-fig` defines the transformation between the yaw-aligned and hub-aligned coordinate systems.
+:numref:`Figure %s <yaw-hub-fig>` defines the transformation between the yaw-aligned and hub-aligned coordinate systems.
 The two coordinate systems share a common y axis.
 The tilt angle :math:`\Theta` is positive when rotating about the +y axis, which tilts the rotor up for an upwind machine (tilts the rotor down for a downwind machine).